-SOC 2 compliance must align with your SLAs to ensure the high availability of all systems that are responsible for securing confidential customer data.
+SOC 2 compliance must align with your SLAs to ensure a high level of availability for all systems responsible for securing confidential customer data.
 This can be helped by ongoing service monitoring and cloud backup & disaster recovery, complete with automated rollovers in case the primary system fails.

-There’s a significant amount of overlap between processing integrity and availability in that it determines whether your information security systems are reliable.
+There’s a significant amount of overlap between processing integrity and availability in that it determines the reliability of your information security systems.
 The processing of security-related data, such as event logs, must be complete, timely, and accurate, as well as aligned with organizational objectives.

 Ongoing, round-the-clock monitoring is naturally an essential part of meeting the demands of the processing integrity criteria.
-With real-time, data-driven insights, organizations can protect against cyberthreats and other issues proactively.
-In financial transactions, it shows to clients that their transactions are complete, valid, and accurate.
+With real-time, data-driven insights, organizations can protect against cyber threats and other issues proactively.
+With financial transactions, it shows clients that their transactions are complete, valid, and accurate.

-As a service provider, you need to know who has access to your and your clients’ data, and how it is stored and transmitted to other parties.
-Again, there’s a high degree of crossover with the other trust services criteria, but confidentiality focuses more on how sensitive information is kept secret, rather than the right to privacy itself.
+As a service provider, you need to know who has access to your and your client's data, and how it's stored and transmitted to other parties.
+Again, there’s a high degree of crossover with the other trust services criteria, but confidentiality focuses more on how sensitive information is kept private, rather than the right to privacy itself.

 Data encryption is the single most important factor when it comes to ensuring confidentiality.
-Even if an outsider does manage to intercept sensitive data at rest or in transit, encryption will ensure that it remains useless to them.
-Finally, you also need to categorize information on the basis of its sensitivity level, as this will help you determine which security protocols to apply.
+Even if an outsider manages to intercept sensitive data at rest or in transit, encryption will ensure that it remains useless to them.
+Finally, you need to categorize information on the basis of its sensitivity level, as this will help you determine which security protocols to apply.

 With the rise of surveillance capitalism, it’s hardly surprising that privacy has become a major concern for both consumers and business customers.
-Privacy refers to the right people have to decide who has access to which information pertaining to them, and how and what they use it for.
+Here, 'privacy' refers to the right people have to decide who has access to information pertaining to them, how they want to use it, and what they want to use it for.
 Privacy should be ensured by design and default, per regulations like GDPR or CCPA.

 Clients should be afforded full control over which information they divulge, and which controls are in place to protect it.
 Again, using data encryption and MFA can help customers protect their privacy.
 Service providers must be completely transparent about which information they collect and why, as per the criteria set out in the generally accepted privacy principles (GAPP).